 The conventional model of cholesterol — LDL as universal villain, statins as universal solution — does not survive contact with the full evidence base.
 Particle size, metabolic context, and the distinction between LDL-C and LDL-P matter significantly.
 For people eating low-carbohydrate or ketogenic diets, the standard markers are particularly poor guides.

-Dr. William DavisWheat Belly (2011), Undoctored (2017): the case against modern wheat and for self-directed metabolic health management.
+Dr. William DavisWheat Belly (2011), Undoctored (2017), Super Gut (2022): the case against modern wheat, for self-directed metabolic health management, and for restoring the gut microbiome through fermentation.
+YouTube.

 Ivor Cummins (Fat Emperor)Irish engineer turned metabolic health researcher.
 Strong on the epidemiology of cardiovascular disease and the structural weaknesses of the lipid hypothesis.